mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.3/api-reference/edgelb/index.md

 # API Versions

-A new top level configuration field named `apiVersion` was introduced in Edge-LB v1.0.0.
+A new top-level configuration field named `apiVersion` was introduced in Edge-LB v1.0.0.
 The two models are almost identical, with one important difference: `pool.haproxy.backends.servers` (in apiVersion `V1`) has been replaced with `pool.haproxy.backends.services`, with a more intuitive way to select services/backends for HAProxy.

 The V1 and V2 specifications were merged into a single spec; however, there are still separate [v1](/mesosphere/dcos/services/edge-lb/1.3/pool-configuration/v1-examples/) and [v2](/mesosphere/dcos/services/edge-lb/1.3/pool-configuration/v2-examples/) docs for reference configs, pool examples, etc.